 - Serious infections may require an operation ('debridement') to remove infected and dead tissue from the wound.

 Do I need a tetanus injection?

 Tetanus is a serious disease caused by germs which mostly live in soil or manure.
 Wounds which have been in contact with soil or manure, or which are particularly 'dirty', may put you at risk of developing tetanus.
-Most people are protected from tetanus by the routine vaccination programme.
+Tetanus is rare in the UK, because most people are protected from tetanus by vaccinations.

 Wounds heal best when they are clean and free from germs.
 Normally, many germs live harmlessly on our skin and in the environment around us.
 Normally the germs live on our skin, or in areas such as our nose, without causing any problems.

 Usually the skin acts as a barrier.
 If the skin is broken germs may spread into the more sensitive tissues underneath.
 This is how an infection can start.
 This makes the tissues sore and swollen, and less likely to heal.
 Open wounds are more likely than closed wounds to develop infections.
 This is because the break in the skin provides a route for the germs to travel from the outside to the inside.

 Some circumstances make it more likely that wounds will become infected.
 These include:

 - If you have diabetes (type 1 or type 2).